 The database service mainly provides three primary service functions, such as entity maintenance, business pipeline maintenance, and quantum service.
 The traditional function of retrieving content is independent as a third-party indexing service.

-Database records can be accessed through array subscripting, especially the data that quantum services need to change.
+Database records can be accessed through an array subscript, especially the data that quantum services need to change.
 The high-speed random storage devices can be used independently to enhance the performance much higher than the traditional relational libraries.

 Except for the quantum data, all data are modified by sequential addition, so you can promote write efficiency by adopting cache.